fingerskier/manthra/README.md

 Everyone is a genius.
-But if you judge a fish by it's ability to climb a tree, it will live it's whyile life believing it is stupid.
+But if you judge a fish by it's ability to climb a tree, it will live it's whole life believing it is stupid.
   Albert Einstein